Skip to content ↓

 Educational Needs and Disability

 The school is committed to meeting the educational needs of all pupils and children in our care.
-Therefore the special educational needs of each individual are taken into consideration in the planning and differentiation of the curriculum, with due regard to existing Education, Health and Care Plans and any subsequent IEPs.
+Therefore, the special educational needs of each individual are taken into consideration in the planning and differentiation of the curriculum, with due regard to existing Education, Health and Care Plans and any subsequent IEPs.
 If you have any specific issues about your child’s learning, please contact Mr. Jason Golden, SENCO.
-A full version of the schools’ Special Educational Needs and Disabilities policy is available in the Policy section of the website or a written version is available on request.

 Sample Timetable